Introduction to Technical Analysis

 Inertia is simply a smoothed RVI.
 The smoothing mechanism is a Linear Regression indicator.
 The RVI helps measure the general direction of volatility.
 Dorsey found that by smoothing the RVI, a good long-term trend indicator resulted.

 The Ease of Movement indicator was developed by Richard W. Arms, Jr., best known for the popular Arms Index and the Equivolume charting method.
 The Ease of Movement indicator is a product of the Equivolume charting method.
 The Ease of Movement indicator provides one value (for each time period) representing the price and volume for that period.
 It calculates the ease at which prices are moving.
 The larger the price move and the lighter the volume, the easier the movement.
+The raw Ease of Movement value is usually smoothed with a moving average.

 Also see Charting on the masthead for s discussion of the WinMidas charting indictor/method.